If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 What he is is illegal.

-Is that what I I mean it's gotten so bad.
+I mean, it's gotten so bad.

-Can you believe that Joe apologizes to the suspected murderer of of Lake and Riley for calling him accurately illegal?
+Can you believe that Joe apologizes to the suspected murderer of Lake and Riley for calling him accurately illegal?

-I I I mean it's it's unbelievable.
+I mean, it's unbelievable.

-The times were living in unbelievable.
+The times we're living unbelievable.

 When you talk about that party changing, it's real simple.

-What I grew up in West Virginia.
+I grew up in West Virginia.

 My dad, my mom, they were raised, you vote for the Democrat because he's for the working guy.